3.1 Stay Organized!

-If you completed a masters degree, in your first term, find out which courses you can transfer from your university.
+If you already completed a master’s degree, in your first term, find out which courses you can transfer from your university.
 You can transfer as many as you want, especially those that fulfill you program requirements.
 This gives you more time to work on your research and you can minimize class work.
-It counts towards your 108 required credits for a Ph.D.
+It counts towards your 108 credits.

 Visit CEOAS student office and asked them to give you a list of classes that will be offered in next academic year.
 Also, do not be afraid to ask professors to send you last year syllabus, if you want to learn more about the course.
 Try to incorporate any possible piece of your research in any class projects.

 To design your program of study, talk to your advisor and your committee.
 Take courses that fulfill your program requirements and relate to your area of expertise.
 If your program of study is designed correctly, you can also get a graduate certificate at the same time. (e.g. many course in Geography overlap with GIS certificate)